kusoroadeolu/EventDrop/ARCHITECTURE.md

 # EventDrop – Architecture Documentation

-## Why I built this
+## Quick Review
-Got tired of sending files through Discord/WhatsApp just to get them on my phone.
-EventDrop is my solution - ephemeral file sharing with temporary rooms that auto-delete everything.
+Got tired of sending files through Discord/WhatsApp just to get them on my phone and manually re-delete the files from there EventDrop is my solution - ephemeral file sharing with temporary rooms that automatically cleans itself.
 No accounts, no permanent storage, minimal friction.

 ## What it does
 - Create or join rooms with 8-character codes
 - Upload files (room owners only), download files (everyone)
 - Real-time updates via Server-Sent Events